Skip to main content

 Syncing to GitHub & GitLab

-Mesa can sync to arbitrary git upstreams including GitHub and GitLab.
-This is useful if you want to create a Mesa repository based on a template repo that lives in GitHub or if you want to sync changes between GitHub and Mesa.
-We will add more instructions here soon.
+Mesa can sync with arbitrary upstream git repositories including ones hosted on GitHub or GitLab.
+This is useful if you want to create a Mesa repository based on a template repo that lives in GitHub or use Mesa mounts as a faster way to access a GitHub-hosted repo.
+Add an upstream to a Mesa repository, then trigger a sync via syncUpstream in the SDK or the upstream syncs REST API.
+See GitHub Sync for setup, auth options, and sync observability.

 Next steps